 The MPA degree may be obtained through course work in Lawrence, Topeka, and the KU Edwards Campus in Overland Park, Kansas.

-1. The Intern track is designed for students who have little or no public administration experience and are willing to commit to one year of full-time study and a second year in a full-time internship to prepare themselves for careers in city or county management.
-Intern track students begin the program in the summer semester, and complete the majority of their coursework over three semesters (summer, fall, spring).
+1. The Intern option is designed for students who have little or no public administration experience and are willing to commit to one year of full-time study and a second year in a full-time internship to prepare themselves for careers in city or county management.
+Intern-option students begin the program in the summer semester and complete the majority of their coursework over three semesters (summer, fall, spring).

-2. The Career track is designed for working professionals seeking to strengthen their leadership skills for careers in public service professions or advance in their current profession without a career interruption.
-Most career-track students attend part-time.
-Career-track students may begin in any semester.
+2. The Career option is designed for working professionals seeking to strengthen their leadership skills for careers in public service professions or advance in their current profession without a career interruption.
+Most career-option students attend part-time.
+Career-option students may begin in any semester.

-For more information about the two tracks, click on a link below.
+For more information about the two options, click on a link below.

 The mission of the doctoral program in the KU School of Public Affairs and Administration is to provide advanced graduate education in theory and research in order to prepare students for academic and research careers in public administration, as well as professional careers in advanced practice of public administration.